hernanmd/pi/README.md

 # Features

+  - Case-insensitive search for package names or developer user name.
-  - Listing packages supports GitHub and SmalltalkHub repositories.
+  - List packages from GitHub and SmalltalkHub repositories.
-  - Installing packages is supported for:
+  - Packages installation support for:
     - Metacello Configurations from Catalog (command line handler: get)
     - SmalltalkHub (command line handler: config)
+    - GitHub (given the installation script is provided in the README.md)
   - It works with curl or wget.
-  - Supports case-insensitive searching for package names or developer user name.

-# Usage notes
+# Usage

-  - The "image" option defaults to the current Pharo "stable" version.
-  - Assume only one image in a directory.
-Future version will add support for multiple images.
-  - PI can query SmalltalkHub or GitHub.
-  - PI can install packages from SmalltalkHub (GitHub repositories is currently working progress).
-  - Package search is case-sensitive.
-  - For GitHub repositories:
-    - If it has "pharo" as topic, it will be listed.
+PI is composed of multiple commands, similar to git, apt-get or brew.
+When you run PI with no arguments help message is displayed, listing all available commands with their options.

-    - If jq (a command line JSON processor) is not available, it will be downloaded to the directory where pi was executed.
+PI uses additional software which will be downloaded if not present.
+Specifically if jq (a command line JSON processor) is not available, it will be downloaded to the directory where pi was executed.
+Accessing to SmalltalkHub repositories metadata requires also xmllint, which will be downloaded to the directory where pi was executed.

-  - For SmalltalkHub repositories:
-    - If xmllint is not available, it will be downloaded to the directory where pi was executed.
+The "image" option defaults to the current Pharo "stable" version.
+PI assumes only one image in a directory, although future versions will contain support for multiple images.

+For GitHub repositories to be discovered by PI, they should contain "pharo" as topic.
+Additionally, PI can discover and install a package if you just simply add a Markdown comment tag ([//]: # (pi)) before the installation expression.

 # Usage examples